NSEcho/bloggy/README.md

 2. Image home-bg.jpg which will be used as the background for the home.html
 3. Image post-bg.jpg which will be used as the background for all posts

 If you would like to use custom CSS, you can do so by creating `custom.css` inside the `custom` directory.
+Also, you can add `favicon.ico` to custom directory(this is still WIP).

 # Referencing images

 If you would like to have some images inside your generated post, first create the `images` directory inside the  directory.
 Then, put the image or images there and you can reference them in your markdown as `![Image](../images/sample.png)`.

+# Embedding files

+Sometimes, you want to show some file content, you can do that easily inside your post with `embed:filepath:syntax`(e.g. `embed:/tmp/cfg.yaml:yaml`).
+Running `bloggy gen` the first time will substitute the line with the contents of the file.

 # Generating